freecomputinglab/rheo.ohrg.org/pages/what-and-why-is-rheo.typ

-#import "index.typ": typbook
+#import "index.typ": rheobook
-#show: typbook.with(current-page: "what-and-why-is-rheo")
+#show: rheobook.with(current-page: "what-and-why-is-rheo")

 = What and why is rheo?